Damir2019/Gamal-Taxi-Project/readME.md

 the admin can also delete order to clean the orders list by long click on a specific order opens a dialog window that ask "are you sure you want to delet?" and Yes and No button.

-click N the order stays.
+click NO the order stays.

 click YES the order deleted from the orders list and also got deleted from the FireBase database system witch meant it will not show again.

 this is my mini system :) hope you enjoyed!